Buyeo: Culture

-In Buyeo, white clothing is revered, so they wear wide-sleeved dopo and baji made from white linens, as well as leather shoes.
+"In Buyeo, white clothing is revered, so they wear wide-sleeved dopo and baji made from white linens, as well as leather shoes."

+The practice of wearing white clothes is believed to have been carried over by their descendants.

+Language

+There is no scholarly consensus on the classification of the languages spoken by the inhabitants of Buyeo, with theories including Japonic, Amuric, and a separate branch of macro-Tungusic.

+According to the Records of the Three Kingdoms, the Buyeo language was similar to those of Goguryeo and Ye, and the language of Okjeo was only slightly different from them.

 Law

 Buyeo had a law that makes the thief reimburse the price that is equivalent to twelve times of the original amount the person stole, and had an eye to eye approach in terms of law.